 Yes, we are a website devoted to road trips.
 But, we also take trips around the world.
 One of us has a trip scheduled to Tahiti later this year.
-We’re definitely keeping an eye out on how international travel, airports, and travel in general will change in the coming months.
+We’re definitely keeping an eye out on how international travel, travel in general, and airports will change after coronavirus in the coming months.
 Here’s what we know so far.

 TSA’s New Rules

 The TSA announced new rules in late May related to airports.
 Here’s some of what they had to say about new security screening processes.
 Their intention is to reduce the potential for cross-contamination at security checkpoints to help prevent the spread of COVID-19.

 There will likely be less paper boarding passes, and less physical handling of boarding passes that aren’t electronic.
 Use a phone so it can be scanned, and you hold the phone yourself, or else scan the boarding pass yourself so the agent isn’t handling it.